Diabesity: What It Is, How To Prevent It

 But what is diabesity and how did it turn into an epidemic?

 The link between obesity and diabetes is such an established fact now that the term diabesity was coined to show the interrelationship between them, though who actually coined this term is a matter of debate.
-Some say endocrinologist and author Dr. Francine Kaufman created this term, others say former U.S. Surgeon General C. Everett Koop created it.
+Some say endocrinologist and author Dr. Francine Kaufman created this term, others give the credit to former U.S. Surgeon General C. Everett Koop.

 But one thing that is not debatable is that obesity increases the risk of diabetes.
 According to the Centers for Disease Control, approximately 90% of those who are obese will eventually develop type 2 diabetes.
 In addition, studies show diabetes also increases the risk of obesity and that approximately 90% of diabetics are also obese.